kpen/dragsvg/README.md

 Another JS-program uses touch(mouse) events to interact with an SVG-container

 I'm doing this project for my nephew.
 He has cerebral palsy.
-He can interact with his Android-tablet using a touch-pen attached to his head.
+He can interact with his Android-tablet using a stylus attached to his head.
 He can programm typing on physical and onscreen keyboards.
 Now we are trying to figure out how to use drag-drop-functionality to make programming more easy and fun.